sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/my-authorization-server/about/README.md

 # My Authorization Server

-I started building OAuth2 Client management using [Spring Authorization Server](https://docs.spring.io/spring-authorization-server/reference/index.html) while I was impacted with a rif from my previous employer in March of 2024.
+I started building my OAuth2 Client management using [Spring Authorization Server](https://docs.spring.io/spring-authorization-server/reference/index.html) while I was impacted with a rif from my previous employer in March of 2024.
 I wanted to use that time to put a front-end to manage OAuth2 Client and for setting up user and assoiciated roles with an organization.

 I chose Spring Authorization Server because I enjoy programming in Java and using Spring Framework.
 There is also a good support on StackOverflow that can help answer questions when running into difficulty with implementations.